 The exciting thing about the advancement of voice search though is that it’s now easy for anyone to have this feature on their own website.

 At Sajari we believe that interacting with all forms of data can be made much easier.
-Here, I’ll be focusing on how we offer voice search to our customers at Sajari, why it is useful, and whether or not you should consider a voice search strategy.
+Here, we'll be focusing on how we offer voice search to our customers at Sajari, why it is useful, and whether or not you should consider a voice search strategy.

 The magic behind voice-to-text technology